bbauska/JS-Notes4Pros/README.md

 <h3 id="ch5-3">Section 5.3: Printing to a browser&apos;s debugging console</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>A browser&apos;s debugging console can be used in order to print simple
 messages.
-This debugging or <a href="https://developer.mozilla.org/en-US/docs/Tools/Web_Console">web console</a> can be directly opened in the browser (F12 key in most browsers see <i>Remarks</i> below for further information) and the log method of the console JavaScript object can be invoked by typing the following:</p>
+This debugging or <a href="https://developer.mozilla.org/en-US/docs/Tools/Web_Console" target="_blank" rel="noreferrer noopener">web console</a> can be directly opened in the
+browser (F12 key in most browsers see <i>Remarks</i> below for further information) and the log method of the console JavaScript object can be invoked by typing the following:</p>

 <pre>console.log('My message');</pre>